Rock cakes on a white and grey towel on a white surface (with logo overlay)

 Dry ingredients in a stainless steel bowl on a white surface

-Cut the butter into the flour with a pastry blender or two butter knives.
+Cut the butter into the dry ingredients with a pastry blender or two butter knives.

 Butter cut into dry ingredients with a pastry blender in a stainless steel bowl on a white surface